gitkraken/vscode-gitlens/README.md

 - Adds a `Open Working File"` command (`gitlens.openWorkingFile`) to open the working file for the active file revision

+- Adds a `Open Revision...` command (`gitlens.openFileRevision`) to open the selected revision for the active file

 - Adds a `Open Changes (with difftool)` command (`gitlens.externalDiff`) to the source control group and source control resource context menus to open the changes of a file or set of files with the configured git difftool

 - Adds a `Open All Changes (with difftool)` command (`gitlens.externalDiffAll`) to open all working changes with the configured git difftool